Probing Zee-Babu states at Muon Colliders: Introduction

 \section{Introduction}

 Although the Standard Model (SM) of particle physics is the most successful theory to describe nature at the fundamental scale, it has several drawbacks.
 Among its shortcoming, the most prominent is that neutrinos are massless in the SM.
 However, several experiments~\cite{Super-Kamiokande:1998kpq,Super-Kamiokande:2001ljr,SNO:2002tuh,KamLAND:2002uet,KamLAND:2004mhv,K2K:2002icj,MINOS:2006foh} have discovered neutrino oscillations that firmly established non-zero neutrino masses for at least two generations.
 Observations of non-zero neutrino masses unquestionably call for physics beyond the SM (BSM).
 A well-motivated class of models explaining the origin and the smallness of the neutrino mass is the radiative neutrino mass~\cite{Cheng:1977ir} generation mechanism where the neutrino mass is generated at one or more loops with the BSM particles whose masses are typically not too above the TeV scale.
 An economical way of generating neutrino masses, which only extends the scalar sector of the SM, are the Zee model~\cite{Zee:1980ai,Zee:1985id} and the Zee-Babu model~\cite{Cheng:1980qt,Babu:1988ki}.
 In the former case, a singly-charged scalar and a second Higgs doublet are introduced, and neutrino masses appear at the one-loop level.
 The latter model extends the SM scalar sector by only a singly-charged scalar and a doubly-charged scalar, and, consequently, neutrino masses arise at two-loop order.
-This model has been widely studied in the literature~\cite{Babu:2002uu,AristizabalSierra:2006gb,Nebot:2007bc,Ohlsson:2009vk,Schmidt:2014zoa,Herrero-Garcia:2014hfa,Babu:2015ajp}, and different versions are also proposed.
-For example, colored versions of the Zee-Babu model are studied in Refs.~\cite{Babu:2001ex,Babu:2010vp,Kohda:2012sr,Guo:2017gxp,Datta:2019tuj,Saad:2020ihm,Babu:2019mfe,Julio:2022ton,Julio:2022bue}, and obtaining a two-loop Zee-Babu like model from grand unification is proposed in Ref.~\cite{Saad:2019vjo}.
+This model has been widely studied in the literature~\cite{Babu:2002uu,AristizabalSierra:2006gb,Nebot:2007bc,Ohlsson:2009vk,Schmidt:2014zoa,Herrero-Garcia:2014hfa,Babu:2015ajp} (see also Ref. \cite{Cai:2017mow} for a comprehensive review), and different versions are also proposed.
+For example, colored versions of the Zee-Babu model are studied in Refs.~\cite{Babu:2001ex,Babu:2010vp,Kohda:2012sr,Guo:2017gxp,Datta:2019tuj,Babu:2019mfe}.